JonathanFenske/ElasticityTest/README.md

 ```

 Here, `PARAMETER_FILE` is a placeholder for parameter files.
 In the folder `ElasticityTest/parameter_files` are
-already existing parameter files, like e.g. prm_oscillating.
+already existing parameter files, like e.g. `prm_oscillating`.
 Note that a parameter file is necessary.

 ### Building the documentation